josh-works/josh-works.github.io/_posts/2024-10-09-on-hitting-and-the-concept-of-spanking.md

 So, I fundamentally _vomit from my mouth_ the concept of sin.
 If you're coming at me about someone elses sin, I'm just clocking you as a perpetrator or victim (or both) of settler colonialism and the intellectual self-justifications they spun around themselves.

-It goes like this:

-> Sky daddy

-## Books

-The Nonviolent atonement

-Parenting from the Inside Out